CHC Helicopter: United Kingdom

+CHC provides crew change support services to the UK offshore energy industry from its bases in Aberdeen, Norwich, and Humberside.
+Long-standing O&G customers include Shell and Equinor.
+CHC also provides crew change services to the offshore wind industry, notably supporting the development of Dogger Bank Wind Farm, a joint venture between SSE Renewables, Equinor and Vårgrønn.
+When completed, this will be the largest offshore wind farm in the world.

 CHC, as part of the Soteria SAR consortium was selected as the "Preferred Bidder" for a 25-year contract to provide a civilian Search and Rescue service throughout the United Kingdom.
 However, days before the contract was due to be signed in February 2011, the British Government halted the process after CHC disclosed that it had unauthorised access to commercially sensitive information.
 The Soteria SAR was cancelled and the contract was awarded to back to Bristow Helicopters, who had operated the coastguard helicopters from Stornoway Airport, Sumburgh Airport, RNAS Lee-on-Solent (HMS Daedalus) and RNAS Portland (HMS Osprey) during the time of the Royal Navy and the Royal Air Force operating their Westland Sea Kings, prior to the Soteria SAR being set up.

 Australia

 CHC is the largest provider of emergency medical helicopter services in Western Australia.
+CHC provides helicopter services in Australia for the Fire and Emergency Services Authority of Western Australia.